Statue of Hans Christian Heg

 Hans Christian Heg is a statue by Paul Fjelde that was cast in 1925 and installed at the Wisconsin State Capitol building in Madison, Wisconsin, United States in 1926.
-The bronze statue depicting the Union soldier and abolitionist Hans Christian Heg was torn down by rioters, decapitated and thrown into a lake in June 2020.
-The Wisconsin state government restored and reinstalled the original statue in September 2021.

 Two further casts of the statue were made in 1925: one stands in Heg Memorial Park, in Racine County, Wisconsin, near the Heg family home, and the other in Haugestad, near the family's home town in Norway.

 Background

-Hans Christian Heg (1829-1863) was a Norwegian American abolitionist, journalist, anti-slavery activist, politician and soldier.
+Hans Christian Heg (1829–1863) was a Norwegian American abolitionist, journalist, politician and soldier.
 He was born at Haugestad in the community of Lierbyen in Lier, Buskerud, Norway, where his father ran an inn.
-His family emigrated to the US in 1840, and settled at Muskego Settlement, Wisconsin.
-After two years as a Forty-Niner in California following the California Gold Rush, Heg returned to settle in Wisconsin.
+His family emigrated to the U.S. in 1840, and settled at the Muskego Settlement, Wisconsin.
+After two years as a Forty-Niner in California following the California Gold Rush, Heg returned to then settle in Wisconsin.

 Heg is best known as the colonel who commanded the 15th Wisconsin Volunteer Regiment on the Union side in the American Civil War.
 He died of the wounds he received at the Battle of Chickamauga.
 A 10 ft high pyramid of 8 in shells at Chickamauga and Chattanooga National Military Park marks the site on the battlefield where Heg was mortally wounded.